 If you have connected the servo drive to a LAN, a large number of servo drives may be displayed.
 To ensure that you connect to the correct controller, right-click on a list entry and select the menu item Identification/Standard.
-The LED status display of the selected controller then flashes successively in the colours red, green and blue.
+The seven-segment display of the selected controller will then show "HELLO" as a character sequence.
 By selecting Identification/On or Off, the identification can also be activated for any duration.